 Commercial Real Estate Investing: Many Moving Parts

 As you can see, commercial real estate investment involves quite a bit of research and consideration.
 However, the payoff is well worth the work.
 While setbacks and extended timelines will almost certainly happen along the way, some of this strain can be alleviated with a partner like Pioneer Realty Capital, and by becoming a PRC Network Investor.
 Our investors are making a real positive impact on their communities.
-The PRC Investor Network invests in institutional-grade commercial real estate like student housing, and multifamily.
+The PRC Investor Network invests in institutional-grade commercial real estate like multifamily and others.
 These investments have had some of the highest returns and cash flow available.
 Reach out today to find out how we can help you reach your financial goals.
 If commercial real estate investment is a step for you, reach out to Pioneer Realty Capital’s investor relations manager today.
-Call Brian Hamilton at 817-704-2384.
+Call 682-518-9416.